TomMoeras/eurovision_ranking_top10_calculator/README.md

 - `--predictions` or `-p`: Path to the CSV file with participant predictions (required)
 - `--results` or `-r`: Path to the file with actual results
 - `--manual-results` or `-m`: Manually specify the actual results as a list of countries
-- `--systems` or `-s`: Choose which scoring systems to use (any combination of: "Simple & Sweet", "Eurovision Style", "Positional Proximity", "Top-Heavy Focus", "Top-Heavy Positional Proximity")
+- `--systems` or `-s`: Choose which scoring systems to use (any combination of the available systems)
 - `--log-file` or `-l`: Generate a detailed log file with score breakdowns for each participant
 - `--odds-file` or `-o`: Path to CSV file with bookmaker odds for calculating bonus points
 - `--odds-factor` or `-f`: Multiplier for odds-based bonus points (default: 1.0).
 Increase for more emphasis on underdog predictions, decrease for less impact.
+- `--json` or `-j`: Generate a JSON file with all data for analysis (enabled by default)
+- `--no-json`: Disable JSON file generation
+- `--json-dir`: Directory to store the generated JSON file (default: data)

 ## Detailed Score Breakdown